sdumetz/jekyll-inline-svg/README.md

 {% assign size=40 %}
 {% svg "/path/to/{{site.foo-name}}.svg" width="{{size}}" %}
 ```
+`height` is automatically set to match `width` if omitted.
+It can't be left unset because IE11 won't use the viewport attribute to calculate the image's aspect ratio.

 Relative paths and absolute paths will both be interpreted from Jekyll's configured [source directory](https://jekyllrb.com/docs/configuration/).
 So both :